DIY You Can Do When Renting

 Nothing brings a bright energy to your home like a plant.
 Bonsai trees, aloe vera and orchids are all great houseplants.
 “Plants bring colour as well as greenery, and have been shown to help with a sense of well-being.
 Choose plants that are suited to interiors, and find bright corners to place them strategically around your home,” Pragya explains.

 If you’d like to brighten your home on a budget, you might like to try your hand at upcycling; by renovating old wooden furniture, for example.
 “For a more contemporary look try painting in layers and then rubbing back to reveal different colours and textures.
-To get the best effect, concentrate on removing the layers where there would be natural wear, such as around handles, drawer fronts, and the sides of opening doors,” advises Juliette Goggin, author of upcycling guide ‘Junk Genius.’
+To get the best effect, concentrate on removing the layers where there would be natural wear.
+This might include things such as around handles, drawer fronts, and the sides of opening doors,” advises Juliette Goggin, author of upcycling guide ‘Junk Genius.’

 You can also make cheap cushion covers by using scraps of fabric to make a patchwork and using this to cover a seat cushion.
 Or try revamping kitchen chair cushions by using “sacking or old linen tea-towels,” Juliette suggests.